GITenberg/gitenberg.github.com/FAQ.md

 The early versions of GITenberg are going to be mainly for developers, and for people who know how to use git and GitHub.
 But we hope that the results of our project can be used by anyone who wants quality ebooks for free.

 ###What can I do with these books?
 Anything you want, really!
-These books are in the [public domain](TODO link!).
+These books are in the [public domain](https://en.wikipedia.org/wiki/Public_domain).
 You may quote them, edit them, print them, sell them, or give them away in whole or in part.
-[Project Gutenberg](TODO link!) would appreciate a note saying they transcribed the book.
+[Project Gutenberg](http://www.gutenberg.org/) would appreciate a note saying they transcribed the book.

-[if possible, a link to nifty other projects that used public domain books, like free education or artistic projects, would be helpful]
+There are other nifty other projects that use public domain books.
+If you know of any (you may, as you're reading this), please let us know what they are so that we can link them here!

 ####Can I sell these books?